Custer, Washington: History

 Custer was named in 1886 after Albert W. Custer, an early settler and the first storekeeper and postmaster of the town.
 Originally the town was located at the intersection of the current Valley View and Bay Roads.
 In 1890-1892 the town moved to the current location with the coming of the railroad.

 In December 2020, a train derailment led to the spill of approximately 30,000 gallons of oil.
 Most of the oil burned or evaporated, but possibly up to 8,000 gallons of a type of crude oil could not be recovered.
 Within weeks, air quality was considered normal and soil mitigation was completed, but the testing of groundwater and ongoing cleanup has been determined to take several years.

+Education

+The community is served by the Ferndale School District.

 Notable people

-Country singer Loretta Lynn was a resident of Custer in the 1950s and early 1960s when she was a young wife and mother at the start of her legendary career.
+Country singer Loretta Lynn was a resident of Custer in the 1950s and early 1960s at the start of her legendary career.